rbroders/Enphase-Inverter-Analyzer/README.md

 Now you can press "Create access token", and your access token will appear on the next page.
 Copy it into credentials.json.

-You can also use it to access your gateway's built-in web-page.
+You can also use the token to access your gateway's built-in web-page: https://envoy.local.
 You will have to skip past your browser's security warnings and the gateway's "Sorry you are not authorized to view that page" message, but then you can paste in the token and access the meager web-site.
-It is useful for setting up a Static IP address though.
+It is useful for setting up a Static IP address.
 I think the token only lasts for a year, so we may have to repeat this process periodically.

 You can also enter MySQ/MariaDB database parameters in your credentials file instead of using command line.